mateus-gf/FrDWT/README.md

-# Discrete Wavelet Transform using Fractional Spline Wavelets (FrDWT) 🌊
+# Discrete Wavelet Transform using Fractional Spline Wavelets 🌊

 Welcome to the **FrDWT** repository!
 Here, you'll find a comprehensive collection of R functions to perform the Discrete Wavelet Transform (DWT) using fractional spline wavelets, covering both analysis and synthesis.